All Episodes

 Well, speaking of entertainment, over in Ireland, Connor McGregor is trying to get some things changed in their system so that he could be possibly nominated to run for president of Ireland.

-Now, apparently, president of Ireland is you know, kind of a ceremonial position.
+Now, apparently, president of Ireland is, you know, kind of a ceremonial position.

 It's not so much a powerful position.

-But I believe that Connor wants to champion the idea of uh closing down uh excess immigration into Ireland because it's changing the character of Ireland, so he might be able to do that from the president's office.
+But I believe that Connor wants to champion the idea of closing down excess immigration into Ireland because it's changing the character of Ireland.

 So it's not up to the public.

-It's not like our system where if enough voters want him to run in the primary, that he's the candidate.
+It's not like our system, where if enough voters want him to run in the primary, that he's the candidate.

-They have some other uh system.
+They have some other system.

-So he's got a uh looks like he's got a petition going to see if he can get the system changed so that he could be on the ballot.
+So he's got a looks like he's got a petition going to see if he can get the system changed so that he could be on the ballot.

 But do you think it's impossible for someone who's accused of sex crimes to become the president of a nation?

-Well, I think it might be, but here's the part that I think is a the hidden the uh the hidden magic.
+But here's the part that I think is the hidden, the hidden magic.

 He is probably studying Trump, has probably read his share of materials about how to be persuasive.

-He's a systems over goal guy, he's a talent stack guy.
+He's a systems over goal guy.

-He he's got some superpowers in his toolbox.
+He's got some superpowers in his toolbox.

-Um he's not Trump.
+He's not Trump.

-You know, there's only one Trump, But I guarantee without knowing it, I don't have any special knowledge, but I guarantee that he's studying Trump to figure out what works, and that unlike maybe other observers, he won he might figure out what works.
+But I guarantee, without knowing it, I don't have any special knowledge, but I guarantee that he's studying Trump to figure out what works.

-So don't uh don't count him out.
+So don't count him out.

 Now, that verdict was a civil, not a criminal trial, if I'm correct.

-Uh, I'm terrible at all the the legal topics.
+I'm terrible at all the legal topics.

-So I didn't see what argument they would propose using to have that reversed, unless the argument is that it was so obviously contrived as a uh political move that even if they crossed all the T's and dotted all the I's to make it legal,
+So I didn't see what argument they would propose using to have that reversed, unless the argument is that it was so obviously contrived as a political move that even if they crossed all the T's and dotted all the I's to make it legal,

 I didn't know you could even take the civil cases to the Supreme Court, and I also don't know what I'm talking about.